humio/provision-humio-cluster/README.md

 * Setup configuration files in the Humio users home dir
 * Download and run Docker containers.

-We encourage inspecting the scripts.
+We encourage reading through the scripts to see what they do.
 Especially look at the `bootstrap-machine.sh` script that will provision the machine and install software.

-It is important to note that **no security is setup**.
+It is important to note that *no security is setup*.
 Humio is run without authentication on port 8080.
 Kafka and Zookeeper are also running and listening on the configured ports.
-Do not expose the machine on public networks until security is in place.
+Do not expose the machine on public networks until security is setup.
 Please contact us at Humio and we will be happy to help.

-Humio is running as Docker containers, so no more software needs to be installed on the host machine.
+Humio is running in Docker containers, so no more software needs to be installed on the host machine.
-A Humio installation consists of 2 containers:
+A Humio installation consists of 3 containers:

-  * Humio
+  * Humio `humio/humio-core`
+  * Kafka `humio/kafka`
-  * Kafka/Zookeper
+  * Zookeeper `humio/zookeeper`

 The Humio container is started in as many instances as the Host machine has CPUs (do not confuse with cores).